Dominion Energy Q4 Earnings: Revenue Miss, Higher Costs, Weather Challenges And More

 Analyst Views on D

-Wall Street analysts forecast D stock price to rise over the next 12 months.
+Wall Street analysts forecast D stock price to fall over the next 12 months.
 According to Wall Street analysts, the average 1-year price target for D is 64.36 USD with a low forecast of 59.00 USD and a high forecast of 70.00 USD.
 However, analyst price targets are subjective and often lag stock prices, so investors should focus on the objective reasons behind analyst rating changes, which better reflect the company's fundamentals.

 12 Analyst Rating